Frost Advisory from THU 11:00 PM CDT until FRI 9:00 AM CDT

-Frost Advisory from THU 11:00 PM CDT until FRI 9:00 AM CDTNew
+Frost Advisory from THU 11:00 PM CDT until FRI 9:00 AM CDTUpdated

 * WHEN…From 11 PM this evening to 9 AM CDT Friday.